Redde Northgate Plc - Purchase of Shares

 Purchase of shares

-The Company was notified on 12 February 2021 that on that date Zedra Trust Company (Guernsey) Limited acting as Trustee of the Northgate Employee Benefit Trust ("EBT"), completed the purchase of 303,195 ordinary shares at an average price of 272.62 pence each.
+The Company was today notified that on 18 February 2021 Zedra Trust Company (Guernsey) Limited acting as Trustee of the Northgate Employee Benefit Trust ("EBT"), completed the purchase of 372,595 ordinary shares at an average price of 272.76 pence each.
 These shares are to be held in the EBT and are intended to be used to satisfy share awards made under the Company's existing or future share plans.
 The EBT is a discretionary trust for the benefit of employees including the executive directors of the Company.

 -Ends-